LeweyM/LeweyM.github.io/personal-site/content/posts/2-Getting-into-some-code.md

 ```

 {{% notice note %}}
-One might take a look at this test and say "The states are being instantiated once and then used in every test.
+One might take a look at this test and say, "The states are being instantiated once and then used in every test.
 This is a bad practice as one test might affect the outcome of another." and I would totally agree.
 The only reason we're getting away with it here is because our State Machines are **stateless**, meaning they don't contain any information about the state of the process.
 On the other hand, our `runner` instance is **stateful**, so we want to create a new instance for every test case.
 {{% /notice %}}

-ow that we have our first test, let's implement the missing methods and make these tests pass.
+Now that we have our first test, let's implement the missing methods and make these tests pass.

 ## Runner